The Paris Agreement: A Focus on Article 6

 Article 6.2

 The first mechanism hinges on the participating countries’ NDCs.
 When a country has fallen short of its climate goals (outlined in its NDC), it may buy the overachievement of another country that has exceeded its goals [1].
 It ‘provides an accounting framework for international cooperation’: allowing for countries to work together to accomplish emissions-reduction goals [2].
 As long as each country maintains transparency — and the overachievement which is traded promotes sustainable development — countries could pay to fulfil their emissions targets, as well as their targets in other areas, such as tree-planting.
 Supporters say that this will enable countries to raise their climate goals, as reducing emissions would be cheaper and easier [2].
-In 2020, the United Nations Environment Programme (UNEP) reported that the world was still heading for a temperature rise in excess of 3°C by the end of the century, far beyond the Paris Agreement goals of limiting global warming to below 2°C, and aiming for 1.5°C; proponents of Article 6 argue that the international cooperation it would facilitate is key to reaching the Paris Agreement goals [3].
+In 2025, the United Nations Environment Programme (UNEP) reported that the world was still heading for a temperature rise in excess of 2.3-2.5°C by the end of the century, far beyond the Paris Agreement goals of limiting global warming to below 2°C, and aiming for 1.5°C. Proponents of Article 6 argue that the international cooperation mechanism under article 6 is key to reaching the Paris Agreement goals [3].

 Article 6.4